robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 defined.
 For example, the library above would not work correctly, if `get_keyword_names` returned `My Keyword` instead of `my_keyword`.

-The hybrid API is not very useful with Java, because it is not possible to handle missing methods with it.
-Of course, it is possible to implement all the methods in the library class, but that brings few benefits compared to the static API.

 Getting keyword arguments and documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~